ANDREI CERVANTES

 THE APPROACH

-Interviewed both folks who were confused about the integration and folks who had complete clarity, in addition to respected experts from all three practices.
-Prototyped and iterated on not only how the three practices worked together, but also how to easily explain this integration to those most confused.
+Interviewed folks who were confused about the integration, as well as those who had complete clarity — in addition to respected experts from all three practices.
+Prototyped and iterated on how the three practices work together, and also how to easily explain this integration to those most confused.

 THE OUTCOME